MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 ### Adjusting the Resource Health alerts to avoid "Unknown" events

-Azure Resource Health can report to you the latest health of your resources by constantly monitoring them using test runners.
+Azure Resource Health can report the latest health of your resources by constantly monitoring them using test runners.
 The relevant reported health statuses are: "Available", "Unavailable", and "Degraded".
 However, in situations where the runner and the Azure resource are unable to communicate, an "Unknown" health status is reported for the resource, and that is considered an "Active" health event.

-However, when a resource reports "Unknown", it's likely that its health status has not changed since the last accurate report.
+However, when a resource reports "Unknown," it's likely that its health status hasn't changed since the last accurate report.
 If you would like to eliminate alerts on "Unknown" events, you can specify that logic in the template:

 ```json
 "condition": {